timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-06-12
+# Objectives for Today 2026-06-13

 - Just chill, and stuff.
-- Add the first network packets for Turn By Turn prototype.
+- Add more network packets for Turn By Turn prototype.
-- See if Turn By Turn can start, and connect to, a Game Server.
+- See if we can get two players to take a whole turn through multiplayer.
 - ???

 ## Events / Notices / Coming Soon